layer3switch/metrilyx-2.0/README.md

 	jsonfield
 	uwsgi
 	pymongo
+	six
 	autobahn

+Installing autobahn throws an error if six hasn't bin install beforehand or is not the correct version.
+To correct this, uninstall six and autobahn and re-install both as follows:

+	pip uninstall autobahn -y
+	pip uninstall six -y
+	pip install six
+	pip install autobahn

 ### Installation
 The provided install script will work with both **RedHat** and **Debian** based distributions.
 You can issue the command below to install the application after the above mentioned requirements have been satisfied.
 The default install destination is **/opt/metrilyx**.